ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 Deploying the test suites
 ================================================================================================================================================================================================================================================================================================================================================================================================================

-This section describes the deployment of the SharePoint Server Protocol test suites on the test suite client and the SUT.
-The SharePoint Server Protocol test suites are packed in a .zip file which is available on [**Microsoft Connect**](http://go.microsoft.com/fwlink/?LinkId=516921).
+This section describes the deployment of SharePoint Server Protocol Test Suites on the test suite client and the SUT.
+SharePoint Server Protocol Test Suites are packed in a .zip file, which is available on [**Microsoft Connect**](http://go.microsoft.com/fwlink/?LinkId=516921).
-Once you download the test suites, you need to perform the following steps in order to be able to successfully configure the test suites.
+Once you've downloaded the test suites, you need to perform the following steps to successfully configure the test suites.

-1. Extract the **SharePoint Server Protocol Test Suites** folder to a directory of your choice on the test suite client.
+1. Extract the **SharePoint Server Protocol Test Suites** folder from the zip file to a directory of your choice on the test suite client.

 2. Copy the **SUT** and **Common** folders under **…\\SharePoint Server Protocol Test Suites\\Setup\\** to a directory of your choice on the SUT.
 The SUT configuration scripts are the only requirement for the SUT.
-The scripts facilitate the SUT configuration process and are contained within the **SharePointServerProtocolTestSuites.zip** file.
+The scripts facilitate the SUT configuration process and are in the **SharePointServerProtocolTestSuites.zip** file.

-	**Note**   If your computer blocks scripts downloaded from the Internet for security reasons, you will need to follow these steps to unblock PowerShell scripts.
+	**Note**   If your computer blocks scripts that are downloaded from the Internet for security reasons, follow these steps to unblock PowerShell scripts.

 ----------------------------------------------------------------------------------------------------------------------------------------